 When we look back in history, the most active fields are amateur theatre, with about 3 000 ensembles, and choirs, of which there are about 1 700.
 The Folklore Association of the CR has more than 10 000 registered children and young people as members.

-In connection with the ongoing economic crisis and continuous cuts to the budget of the MC, amateur arts and in particular the unique showcase system are at risk (see above).
-Total financial resources from the budget of the MC currently cover less than 15% of the total expenditure of amateur cultural events.
+In connection with the on-going economic crisis and continuous cuts to the budget of the MC amateur arts and in particular the unique showcase system are at risk (see above).
+Total financial resources from the budget of the MC currently cover less than 15% of the total expenditures of amateur cultural events.

 In May 2012 the Discussion Forum of Amateur Arts in the CR took place and focused on amateur arts, support for their activities, funding, and an assessment of their situation in the context of national, local, and regional culture and amidst the threat of reduced support from the state budget.
 The Memorandum on the Support for the Professional Arts was formulated as a joint statement of their position (see http://www.nipos-mk.cz).